levinceotieno/alx-system_engineering-devops/0x00-shell_basics/README.md

 moving file
 deleting file
 deleting directory
-changing directory to the previous onee
+changing directory to the previous one listing all filese